**this is an ongoing series here at Carry on my heart, you can read the first part here.

 Yep, it’s true.
 Prepare yourself; for you will surely be amazed.

-I have the uncanny ability to feel “up” and “down” all at the same time.
+I have the uncanny ability to feel “down” and “up,” all at the same time.

-Let me clarify, I have the ability to be both anxious and depressed all at the same time.
+Let me clarify; I have the ability to be both anxious and depressed all at once.
 I get completely wound up with my brain racing all while feeling hopeless and utterly defeated.